Summer 2026 — Policies

 Late submission

-Everything in this course (POTDs, homework assignments, and quizzes) is scheduled from the first day of class.
+Everything in this course (POTDs and learning portfolio modules) is scheduled from the first day of class.
 This is to help you plan your study and other activities throughout the semester.

-There is no pop-up POTD, no pop-up homework assignment, and no pop-up quiz in this course.
-I do not believe in pop-up POTDs / homework assignments / quizzes as they can be stressful and interrupt some students' life plans.
+There is no pop-up POTD and no pop-up learning portfolio module in this course.
+I do not believe in pop-up POTDs / learning portfolio modules as they can be stressful and interrupt some students' life plans.
 I am aware that students have many activities and responsibilities.
 Having a predefined schedule allows them to focus on their revenue tasks.
 It is entirely up to students how they manage their time and schedule.

 Unless arrangements are worked out in advance, 25% of the total possible points per 24 hours will be deducted for late submissions.
-POTDs and homework assignments are not accepted after 48 hours past the deadline.
+POTDs and learning portfolio modules are not accepted after 48 hours past the deadline.
+Note that the last learning portfolio module does not allow any late submission due to the University's grade submission deadline.

 In the software industry, timing is crucial.
-If a software company (or you) misses a deadline, a breach of software contract fine applies and the company's (or your) reputation is damaged.
-Therefore, to help you prepare for your software-related career, I place a high emphasis on the timely completion of POTDs and homework assignments.
+If a software company (or you) misses a deadline, a breach of software contract fine applies, and the company's (or your) reputation is damaged.
+Therefore, to help you prepare for your software-related career, I place a high emphasis on the timely completion of POTDs and learning portfolio modules.

-You may think that we have many POTDs and homework assignments.
-That is true and there are reasons why this course is structured this way.
-As mentioned in the Syllabus, each POTD and homework assignment helps you develop competency in basic and advanced concepts.
-POTDs and homework assignments are also used to reinforce the concepts in recent classes and help you assess your understanding of recent topics/skills.
+You may think that we have many POTDs and learning portfolio modules.
+That is true, and there are reasons why this course is structured this way.
+As mentioned in the Syllabus, each POTD and learning portfolio module helps you develop competency in basic and advanced concepts.
+POTDs and learning portfolio modules are also used to reinforce the concepts in recent classes and help you assess your understanding of recent topics/skills.

-For these reasons, late POTDs and homework assignments are heavily penalized.
+For these reasons, late POTDs and learning portfolio modules are heavily penalized.

 No extension, no exception

 To help you practice managing your time and make the best use of our time together, it is important that you prepare for class and complete all work on time.
-There is no extension / no exception / no make-up on POTDs or homework assignments in this course unless the student has procured special accommodations for warranted circumstances.
+There is no extension / no exception / no make-up on POTDs or portfolio learning modules in this course unless the student has procured special accommodations for warranted circumstances.

-If you send me an email requesting an extension or an exception but have not received a response from me, your extension or exception request is most likely denied.
+If you email me requesting an extension or an exception but have not received a response from me, your extension or exception request is most likely denied.
 Please do not make any assumptions.
 Without official approval from the course instructor, the same penalty applied to other students will be applied to your case(s).

 Accommodations: Religious